SAP/spartacus-docs/_pages/home/spartacus-roadmap.md

 title: Spartacus Roadmap
 ---

-*Last updated October 31, 2019 by Bill Marcotte, Senior Product Manager, Spartacus*
+*Last updated November 18, 2019 by Bill Marcotte, Senior Product Manager, Spartacus*

 This document describes what what is planned for Spartacus for end of 2019 and into 2020.